CONP-PCNO/git-annex-remote-globus/README.md

 ## Setup

 1. git clone this repository: ``` git clone https://github.com/CONP-PCNO/git-annex-remote-globus.git```
-2. In a different folder, install the following dataset: ```datalad install https://github.com/conpdatasets/FRDR-multimodal.git```and ```cd FRDR-multimodal``` from now on we are going to work from the dataset repo location where you cd'ed
+2. In a different folder, install the following dataset: ```datalad install https://github.com/conpdatasets/FRDR-multimodal.git```and ```cd FRDR-multimodal```.
+From now on we are going to work from the dataset repo location where you cd'ed
 3. Add the path of your git-annex-remote-globus location to your current PATH
 4. Initialize a virtual environment and install requirements.txt.
 You may need to add the git-globus-annex path manually here not to make the system confuse qith the filename of other repos: run ```pip install -r path/to/git-annex-remote-globus/requirements.txt```
 5. In the repository, run `git-annex-remote-globus setup` and follow the instructions to authenticate.
 Gmail and ORCHID are supported
 6. Add a remote for globus.
-This example:
+Consider the following:

-   * Adds a git-annex remote called `globus`
+   * Add a git-annex remote called `globus`
    * Encrypts can be set to none for now
    * The option -d will enable a verbose output
    * The endpoint name corresponds to the name of the dataset in globus so globus can find it